-- Name — the name shown wherever this game appears, on the Dashboard, the control page, and in your history.
+- Game name — the name shown wherever this game appears, on the Dashboard, the control page, and in your history.

 - Status — Active, Testing, or Retired (see below).